 The seven step guide to hand washing

-Seven step guide
+Seven step guide to washing your hands

 - Rub palms together

-- Rub the backs of both hands
+- Rub the backs of both hands with the opposite palm

-- Interlace fingers and rub hands together
+- Interlace fingers and rub palms together

 - Interlock fingers and rub the backs of fingers of both hands